wshager/xrql/README.md

 Extensions:

-* search(path,query,range): performs a full-text query on indexes created by Lucene.
-Word ranges are all, any and phrase.
+* search(path,query,range): performs a full-text query on Lucene indexes.
+Word ranges are all, any and phrase
 * deep(path,expression): performs a query on nested items using the provided rql expression